telefonicaid/fiware-orion/doc/manuals-ld/quick-start-guide.md

 ```

 That would be useful in case you look for entities whose types have been expanded with some other context.
-Instead of passing in the entire context, you only pass the fully qualified name (FQN) of the type.
+Instead of passing in the entire context, you only pass the fully qualified name (FQN) of the *type*.

 The output from the retieval command is as follows:
 ```